 Traveling to Lima

-when traveling to Lima, visitors will find a vibrant city working to attract more visitors.
-After been through a long period of economic downturn back in the 80’s, Lima has been transformed into one of the main tourist destination points in South America.
+When traveling to Lima, visitors will find a vibrant city working to attract more visitors.
+After been through a long period of economic downturn back in the 80’s, now traveling to Lima means one of the main tourist destination points in South America.

-The capital of Peru was founded by the Spanish conquistador Francisco Pizarro back in 1531.
-Lima was a rich valley surrounded by religious ceremonial pyramids.
-During the conquest Lima was known as ‘the capital of the Kings’ for its strong connection with the Spanish Kingdom.
-The conquistador Pizarro set up his house in the Rimac valley which is now the governmental palace.
-The major square or Plaza de Armas from which most of the official buildings are seen nowadays started its construction in 1535 .
+In time, Lima did become as ‘the capital of the Kings’ for its strong connection with the Spanish Kingdom.
+The conquistador Pizarro set up his house as the governmental palace, The major square or Plaza de Armas from which most of the official buildings which started its construction in 1535 .

-During the 17th century Lima becomes the center of the trade between Americas, Europe and the far East.
-By 1687 a powerful earthquake destroyed the whole colonial city which coincidentally suffer also a slow downturn on its commercial trade having an impact on its prompt restoration.
+Back on the 17th century Lima becomes the center of the trade between Americas, Europe and the far East.
+However, by 1687 a powerful earthquake destroyed the whole colonial city which coincidentally suffer also a slow downturn on its commercial trade having an impact on its prompt restoration.
 Eventually Lima regained an outstanding beauty as a result of the efforts of Viceroy José Antonio Manso de Velasco.

 After the war, the city had an urban renewal which it went during 1890 up to 1930 time in which Lima grow on other districts.
 A similar situation in urban development happen with its inhabitants during the 1960 and 1980s so new districts were created to full fill housing needs.

-Nowadays, Lima is a metropolis holding around 10 million people and has grow in several districts very distinctive each other from the former colonial era to a modern approach.
+Nowadays, traveling to Lima means also to encounter with a metropolis holding around 10 million people and has grow in several districts very distinctive each other from the former colonial era to a modern approach.